vedi/knowledge-base/src/documents/cocos2dx/cpp/profile/Profile_MainClasses.html.md

 **A `CCLeaderboard` contains the following elements:**

-- `Provider`: provider leaderboard related to
+- `Provider`: the provider this leaderboard is related to

-- `ID`: an unique identifier of leaderboard
+- `ID`: a unique identifier of this leaderboard

 ## CCScore <a href="https://github.com/soomla/ios-profile/blob/master/SoomlaiOSProfile/game-services/domain/Score.h" target="_blank"><img class="link-icon" src="/img/tutorial_img/linkImg.png"></a>